JohnWhy/DnD-Discord-Bot/README.md

 ## Usage
 - !createcharacter [name] -- gets you started on the character creation
-- !deletecharacter [name] -- deletes a character CANNOT BE UNDONE WITHOUT RECREATING !createcharacter
+- !erasecharacter [name] -- deletes a character CANNOT BE UNDONE WITHOUT RECREATING !createcharacter
 - !changechar [name] -- changes you to a different character, leave input blank if you want a list of your characters
 - !help -- tells you to come here
 - !bugreport [bug] -- allows users to report a bug to me
 - !featurerequest [feature] -- allows users to request a feature from me
 - !r -- explains usage of the rolling command
+- !changeprefix [newprefix] -- allows Administrators on servers to change the bot's prefix to whatever they want, (@,#,$,%,etc)

 ex: !r2d20 - rolls 2 d20s